Permanent stay – permanent residence permit

 Expedited version of manifestly unfounded procedure (ÅGH) – a procedure used in cases where the authorities assess that the asylum seeker comes from a country where it is unlikely that she/he would risk persecution, and therefore no ground for asylum

-Manifest Permission – a procedure where the possibilities for obtaining asylum are considered to be great
+Manifest Permission – a faster procedure where the chance of obtaining asylum are considered to be high

 IM meeting (OM-samtale) – information and motive meeting, the first interview with the Danish Immigration Service

 Assigning (Visitering) – the Danish Immigration Service refers an asylum seeker who has obtained a residence permit in Denmark to a municipality where she/he will live.
 This is done according to a special quota system